ucb-152/lab6/README.md

 ## Open-Ended Portion (70%)
-For the Open-Ended portion, you are tasked with developing a `conv2d` on Tranium, and optimizing it as much as possible!
-This assignment should be completed individually, and the most performant kernels will recieve prizes from AWS!
+For the Open-Ended portion, you are tasked with developing a `conv2d` on Tranium and optimizing it as much as possible!
+This assignment should be completed individually, and the most performant kernels will receive prizes from AWS!

 ### Prizes:
 The prizes for the best performing `conv2d` kernels are as follows: